Sv443/geniURL/README.md

 >         "id": 42069
 >     },
 >     "all": [
->         /*
->             10 items, same structure as "top", sorted best match first
+>         "// This array contains 10 objects with the same structure as 'top', sorted best match first",
->             The first item of this is the exact same as "top"
+>         "// The first item of this array is exactly the same as 'top'"
->         */
 >     ],
 >     "timestamp": 1234567890123
 > }